it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/Content Search.md

 - [content_handler.go](file://internal/handlers/privatehandlers/content_handler.go#L105-L138)

 ## Prompt Construction and Template Retrieval
-The prompt construction process begins with retrieving a template from the database using the GetContentPromptTemplateDbKey constant.
+The prompt construction process begins with retrieving a template from the database using the GetContentPromptKey constant.
 The PromptingTemplateRepository queries the prompting_templates table for the template associated with this key, falling back to a default template if none is found.

 Once retrieved, the template is populated with dynamic values including the topic link (constructed from SuperGroupChatID and ContentTopicID), formatted message data, and the user's query.
 The prepareTelegramMessages method converts raw message data into a JSON structure with properly formatted dates, which is then escaped for safe inclusion in the prompt.
 The complete prompt is logged to a temporary file for debugging purposes.